timbrel/GitSavvy/docs/rebase.md

 When running this command, you will be prompted for the branch on top of which you'd like to rebase.
 Once selected, a rebase operation will be initiated (`git rebase BASE_REF`).

 If any merge conflicts occur while rebasing, the state of the operation will be reflected in the dashboard, with successful rebased commits showing a check mark, and the commit with the current merge conflict showing an X as well as a list of files with conflicts.

+#### Toggle perserve merges mode (`m`)

+In default, merges will be lost when rebasing.
+If perserve merges mode is on, commits within a merge are displayed as a single item to avoid commits accidentally moving in or moving out of the merge.
+If any conflicts occur while rebasing a merge commit, the commits within the merge will be shown and the commit at conflict will be marked.

 #### Continue rebase (`c`)